 One of the primary ones is in regard to any pre-existing health conditions from which they may already be suffering.
 If they are suffering from a major chronic condition, such as asthma or diabetes, it is absolutely vital this information is disclosed.
 Both of these conditions must be carefully monitored during any type of usage of sedation dentistry, as well as several others, so all of this information must be declared as soon as possible.

 What Kinds of Dietary Restrictions are Involved with Sedation Dentistry?

-In order to safely receive sedation dentistry in Glendale, another thing that must be taken into account is the necessary dietary restrictions a patient must abide by in order to ensure their safety.
+In order to safely receive sedation dentistry in Pasadena, another thing that must be taken into account is the necessary dietary restrictions a patient must abide by in order to ensure their safety.

 Up to six hours before the procedure is to take place, a patient must avoid drinking or eating anything that is not water.
 The reason for this is that the anesthesia could cause a person to potentially aspirate while they are under sedation, and it would not be good for the patient to begin coughing up food during the procedure.
 In addition, a patient is not allowed to consume caffeine on the day of the procedure at all, for any reason.

 Though it is not technically a food, we will also make a note about smoking here as well.
 Because smoking restricts the flow of a patient’s blood vessels, it could make them more likely to bleed profusely during a procedure.
 As a result of this fact, a patient must quit smoking for six weeks before and six weeks after their procedure is complete.